THE GLASS MENAGERIE Begins Previews Tonight on Broadway

-The 17-week limited engagement of the critically-acclaimed revival of The Glass Menagerie at the Booth Theatre (222 W 45th Street) began performances on September 5, 2013, and opens tonight, Thursday, September 26th.
+American Repertory Theater (A.R.T.)'s 17-week limited engagement of the critically-acclaimed revival of The Glass Menagerie begins tonight, September 5, at the Booth Theatre (222 W 45th Street), with an opening night set for Thursday, September 26th.
 The production stars multiple Tony and Emmy Award-winner Cherry Jones as Amanda Wingfield, film and stage star Zachary Quinto as Tom, two-time Tony-nominee Celia Keenan-Bolger as Laura, and Brian J. Smith as Jim, the Gentleman Caller.

 During its 32-year history, the A.R.T. has welcomed many major American and international theater artists, presenting a diverse repertoire that includes premieres of American plays, bold reinterpretations of classical texts and provocative new music Theater Productions.
 The A.R.T. has performed throughout the U.S. and worldwide in 21 cities in 16 countries on four continents.
 The A.R.T. is also a training ground for young artists.
 The Theater's artistic staff teaches undergraduate classes in acting, directing, dramatic literature, dramaturgy, voice, and design at Harvard University.
 In 1987, the A.R.T. founded the Institute for Advanced Theater Training at Harvard University.
 A two-year, five-semester M.F.A. graduate program that operates in conjunction with the Moscow Art Theater School, the Institute provides world-class professional training in acting, dramaturgy and voice.